1. Home

 The following documents must be attached along with your application:

-• Launch plan based on milestones
+• Project timeline based on milestones

-• Financing overview and planning
+• Financing overview and planning (incl. current year operating budget)

 • Extract from the association or commercial register (incl. shareholder list)